At a Glance

 - Genuine European Convection for even baking results on multiple racks

-- Powerful third heating element that surrounds the convection fan, circulating preheated air throughout the oven
+- The powerful third heating element that surrounds the convection fan, circulating preheated air throughout the oven

 - Perfect Reheating